cristiklein/simpy/docs/topical_guides/events.rst

 Sometimes, you want to wait for more than one event at the same time.
 For example, you may want to wait for a resource, but not for an unlimited amount of time.
-Or you may want to wait until all of a number of events have happened.
+Or you may want to wait until all a set of events has happened.

 SimPy therefore offers the :class:`AnyOf` and :class:`AllOf` events which both are a :class:`Condition` event.